vitejs/vite-plugin-react-swc/README.md

 ## Consistent components exports

-For React refresh to work, your file should only export React components.
+For React refresh to work correctly, your file should only export React components.
 The best explanation I've read is the one from the [Gatsby docs](https://www.gatsbyjs.com/docs/reference/local-development/fast-refresh/#how-it-works).

+If an incompatible change in exports is found, the module will be invalidated and HMR will propagate.
+To make it easier to export simple constants alongside your component, the module is only invalidated when their value changes.

 You can catch mistakes and get more detailed warning with this [eslint rule](https://github.com/ArnaudBarre/eslint-plugin-react-refresh).